The lattice of varieties of monoids: Initial information

 \subsection{Embedding of $\mathbb{MON}$ in $\mathbb{SEM}$}

 The following easily verifiable result plays a fundamental role in the study of the lattice $\mathbb{MON}$.
-It was explicitly noted, for example, in~\cite[Proposition~2.1]{Gusev-18b} or~\cite[Subsection~1.1]{Jackson-Lee-18}.
+It was explicitly noted, for example, in Almeida \cite[Section~7.1]{Almeida-94} and Jackson and Lee \cite[Subsection~1.1]{Jackson-Lee-18}.

-\begin{proposition} The map from $\mathbb{MON}$ into $\mathbb{SEM}$ that maps a monoid variety generated by a monoid $M$ to the semigroup variety generated by the semigroup reduct of $M$ is an embedding of the lattice $\mathbb{MON}$ into the lattice $\mathbb{SEM}$. \end{proposition}
+\begin{proposition} The mapping from $\mathbb{MON}$ into $\mathbb{SEM}$ that sends a monoid variety generated by a monoid $M$ to the semigroup variety generated by the semigroup reduct of $M$ is an embedding of the lattice $\mathbb{MON}$ into the lattice $\mathbb{SEM}$. \end{proposition}

 Proposition~\ref{MON is sublat of SEM} allows us to transfer various results on $\mathbb{SEM}$ to results on $\mathbb{MON}$.
-Concrete examples of how Proposition~\ref{MON is sublat of SEM} works and enables us to obtain new information about the lattice $\mathbb{MON}$ will appear repeatedly below.
+Concrete examples of how Proposition~\ref{MON is sublat of SEM} enables us to obtain new information about the lattice $\mathbb{MON}$ will appear repeatedly below.